Joe Goldberg: Season 1

 Joe, now the bookstore's manager, tries to win over MFA student Guinevere Beck (Elizabeth Lail) by manipulating everything and everyone around her.
-He justifies his actions by stating that in order to pursue Beck, he wants to make sure that she is worth it and won't break his heart.
+He justifies his actions by stating that in order to pursue Beck, he wants to make sure that she is worth it and will not break his heart.
 He continuously implies that a similar instance occurred in the past with his ex-girlfriend, Candace Stone (Ambyr Childers), who is presumed to be dead.

 Joe is also good friends with his next-door neighbor, Paco (Luca Padovan), a boy who has an abusive home life and is always trying to escape by reading books.
-After Paco attempts to kill his mom’s boyfriend Ron (Daniel Cosgrove) by giving him an overdose of pills, Ron passes out outside Joe's apartment and savagely beats Joe upon waking.
+After Paco attempts to kill his mom's boyfriend Ron (Daniel Cosgrove) by giving him an overdose of pills, Ron passes out outside Joe's apartment and savagely beats Joe upon waking.
 Paco's mother, Claudia (Victoria Cartagena) breaks up with Ron, with Joe's encouragement, but soon relapses back into drug addiction.

 After a day of following Beck around in the shadows, Joe saves Beck after she falls on to a train track.
 At the same time, he steals her phone and after she replaces it, he is able to read her messages synced to the cloud.
 He believes her wealthy, spoiled boyfriend Benji Ashby (Lou Taylor Pucci) is an obstacle to his future relationship with Beck and tricks Benji into meeting him, hits him over the head, and keeps him captive in a climate-controlled cage for rare books in Mooney's basement.
 He eventually kills Benji using his peanut allergy to induce anaphylactic shock and burns his remains in the woods.

 Joe and Beck start dating and he is introduced to her wealthy Ivy League friends.
 Her best friend, Peach Salinger (Shay Mitchell), is suspicious of his intentions and ridicules him for working in retail.
-Joe sees Peach as another obstacle in his relationship with Beck, so follows her in Central Park and hits her with a rock at the back of her head.
+Joe sees Peach as another obstacle in his relationship with Beck, so he follows her in Central Park and hits the back of her head with a rock.
 He later kills her after she invites Beck to a retreat at the Salinger estate in Greenwich, framing her death as a suicide.

 Beck returns to therapy to deal with her grief, and Joe becomes suspicious of her relationship with her therapist, Dr. Nicky (John Stamos).
-He attends therapy sessions with Dr. Nicky using a fake story.
-He initially plans to kill Dr. Nicky, but decides to give Beck space and begins dating Karen Minty (Natalie Paul), a friend of Claudia's.
+He attends therapy sessions with Dr. Nicky under the guise of Paul Brown, a gay bar manager.
+He initially plans to kill Dr. Nicky, but decides to give Beck space after hearing her recorded therapy session and begins dating Karen Minty (Natalie Paul), a friend of Claudia's.